ddemeter56/gui-tesi/src/components/Input/Card/README.md

 ### Features

 **Feature ideas**
+*Come back to these ideas when CSS needs to be finished*
 - On hover handling.. eg.: on hover it shows the opening time, or shows a text.
+- If it's opened make the whole card's border green , orange if closes soon , red closed